-JSPS will send by email a copy of award letter and accompanying documents to successful applicants.
+JSPS will send by email a copy of award letter and accompanying documents to successful applicants first.
 A hard copy of award letter and related documents for successful applicants and host researchers will be sent to host institutions.

-1. False information, etc., in the application form
+1. False information etc., in the application form

-Should JSPS determine any information in an application to be falsified, plagiarized or otherwise flawed, including a forged signature, the application will be rejected or, if already awarded, the fellowship withdrawn.
+Should JSPS determine any information in an application to be falsified, plagiarized or otherwise flawed, including the forged signature, the application will be rejected or, if already awarded, the fellowship will be withdrawn.